itteco/iframely-wordpress/iframely/readme.txt

 Yes, Iframely knows the embed codes for Facebook posts, photos and videos.
 However, some of the posts can be private and not accesssible to our parsers.
 For those, we can not convert the URL into embed code.
 Also, Facebook events don't have native embed codes and so Iframely doesn't support these too.

 == Changelog ==

+= 0.7.0 =

+Introducing [URL options](https://iframely.com/docs/options) editor for your Gutenberg embed blocks.
+Available for higher-tier plans or during a trial period.

+We add publishers fine-tuning options as if you manually copy-pasted HTML codes from their websites.
+If you see that we miss any options that are important to you - let us know at support@iframely.com.

 = 0.6.0 =